odytrice/Models/README.md

 Customized and fine-tuned open source models for local inference on consumer GPUs.

-This repository contains Ollama Modelfiles and configuration guides for running large language models locally, organized by GPU VRAM tier.
+This repository contains configuration guides for running large language models locally with Ollama, organized by GPU VRAM tier.

 ## GPU-Specific Guides